 Mile 0: The most commonly used put-in is located at the confluence of the Lake Branch and the West Fork of the Hood River just off Lost Lake Road.
 Follow a dirt road on the left after you cross the Lake Branch to a small parking area.

 Mile 0.3: The canyon walls steepen as you enter the first basalt gorge of the West Fork.
 This 0.4 mile gorge is punctuated with back to back Class IV rapids created by basalt bedrock.
-Keep an eye out for wood.
+Keep an eye out for wood as there is a large river wide logjam that can be portaged on the right (as of 11/16/20).

 Mile 0.55: Basalt Drop (IV) is a fun little drop in the middle of the first basalt gorge.